We hope you find it useful and enjoy using Appdome!

 Or, see this quick reference Releasing Secured Android & iOS Apps built on Appdome.

-Emulators and App Players are often described as interchangeable, but there is one notable differences between them.
+Emulators and simulators are often described as interchangeable, but there are some notable differences between them.

-To learn how to prevent hackers from using emulators to attack apps, you can read the KB article on No-Code Simulator Prevention.
+To learn how to prevent hackers from using simulators to attack apps, you can read the KB article on No-Code Simulator Prevention.

 Thanks for visiting Appdome!
 Our mission is to make mobile integration easy.
 We hope we’re living up to the mission with your project.
 If you don’t already have an account, you can sign up for free.